Nicole-LijuanChen/NYC-Airbnb-Rental-Prices-Prediction/README.md

 <!-- SECTION 5 -->
 ## Future Steps
-Next, I would like to search some related dataset.
+Next, I would like to search some related dataset, such as: the ratings, the reviews, numbers of booking.
+And then analyze the key fetures for customers to choose a listing.